Aviation Models

 The only aircraft to take advantage of the small frontal area was not the military but racing aircraft.
 The most famous example was the Hughes H-1 Racer.
 Hughes spared no expense for his record making airplane which recorded a top speed of 352 mph (567 km/hr.).
 The Hughes H-1 racer now resides in the National Air & Space Museum.

 Twin Wasp Junior engines used the same cylinders common to the R-985 Wasp Junior with an original rating of 625 hp at 2400 rpm.
 The bore was 5.2 in (132 mm) and stroke was 5.2 in (132 mm) with a compression ratio of 6:1.
 By the following year, power increased to 725 hp.
 Most of the engines were rated at 700 to 800 hp at 2650 rpm with a maximum of 950 hp for the -64.
-Unlike the single-row R-985 Wasp Junior which had two-piece crankshaft and one-piece master rod, the R-1535 had a two-throw crankshaft that was one-piece.
+Unlike the single-row R-985 Wasp Junior which had a two-piece crankshaft and one-piece master rod, the R-1535 had a two-throw crankshaft that was one-piece.
 This required a master rod that was capped to allow removal.
 The crankshaft was supported on roller bearings mounted in the front and rear of the crankcase and a ball bearing supporting the center of the crankshaft.
 Initially the center bearing was giving problems, but this was later corrected.

 Specifications: